Be part of the dynamic and exciting African growth story with FBNBank UK

 - Job Description: Payments & Settlements Officer

-To apply, please email your CV to firstname.lastname@example.org with the Job Title in the subject.
+To apply, please click on and complete Candidate Form ,save then email your CV with the Candidate Form to email@example.com with the Job Title in the subject.

 Please click on the following link to view our Data Controller Privacy Notice for job applicants.